prometheus/prometheus/docs/querying/basics.md

 The following expression selects all metrics that have a name starting with `job:`:

     {__name__=~"job:.*"}

+All label matchers are case-sensitive.
+To perform a case-insensitive match, use a regex with the `(?i)` option at the beginning.
+Partial case-insensivity can be achieved with the `(?i:pattern)` group.

 All regular expressions in Prometheus use [RE2 syntax](https://github.com/google/re2/wiki/Syntax).